postmodern/gemspec.yml/README.md

 * The file MUST be located in the top-level directory of the gem.
 * The file MUST contain plain YAML.
 * Nested YAML elements MUST be indented by two spaces.
-* The each line SHOULD NOT exceed 80 columns.
+* Each line SHOULD NOT exceed 80 columns.
 * The [`gemspec.yml`][gemspec.yml] file MUST be accompanied by a [`<name>.gemspec`][.gemspec] file, which loads it's contents.